 Industrial 3D printing helps to save time, materials, waste, environmentally harmful substances and their disposal, and thus a great deal of money, in this area of application.
 Conductor structures between larger components can be printed and do not have to be etched out of light-sensitive metal surfaces.

-The best overview of additive manufacturing technologies, the materials used here and solutions along the entire process chain can be found at Formnext, the world's leading trade fair for additive manufacturing and modern industrial production from 10 – 13 November 2020 in Frankfurt am Main.
+The best overview of additive manufacturing technologies, the materials used here and solutions along the entire process chain can be found at Formnext Connect, the world's leading trade fair for additive manufacturing and modern industrial production from 10 – 12 November 2020.